How to do something

 finish

-The following lists the relevant directives that are crucial to control the system:
+The following list provides the relevant directives (given in parentheses for older DL_POLY versions) that are crucial to control the system:

-ensemble nve - you do not want to change the box size at this stage.
-The disentanglement of high-energy conformations are crucial at this stage.
+ensemble nve - you will not want to change the box size at this stage.
+Disentanglement of high-energy conformations is crucial at this stage.

-cap - Cap the force to or less than the value specified, in unit kT/angstrom.
+equilibration_force_cap (cap) - cap the force to or less than the value specified, in units of kT/angstrom.
 This is to prevent atoms from ‘flying off’ uncontrollably.

-zero - perform zero temperature run.
-In practice, DL_POLY actually rescale the whole system to exactly 10 K (otherwise, there won’t be any dynamics!)
+reset_temperature_interval (zero) - perform a ‘zero temperature’ run.
+In practice, DL_POLY actually rescales the whole system to exactly 10 K: there will otherwise be no dynamics whatsoever!

-steps - total number of steps to be carried out.
-More steps would be needed depends on how serious the conformation state is.
+time_run (steps) - total number of steps to be carried out.
+More steps may be needed if a large conformational change is required.

-scale every 1 - temperature will be rescaled at every MD steps: you do not want uncontrollable temperature spike.
+rescale_frequency 1 steps (scale every 1) - the temperature will be rescaled at every MD step: you will not want any uncontrollable temperature spikes.

-variable timestep - DL_POLY will choose the optimum timestep, while ensuring system stability.
-The value 0.000001 ps is the minmum permissible timestep.
-Reduce this number if needed.
+timestep_variable (variable timestep) - DL_POLY will choose the optimum timestep while ensuring system stability.
+The timestep value provided (0.000001 ps) is the minimum permissible timestep: reduce this number if required.

 Note

-A good indication that the CONTROL file is doing the job properly is to note the system energy.
-For systems containing polar molecules, the energy can drastically reduced from large positive value to negative values with a few MD steps.
-But if the energy is reduced continously, you are in good hands.
+Take a note of the system energy to obtain a good indication that the CONTROL file is doing its job properly.
+For systems containing polar molecules, the energy can drastically reduce from large positive values to negative values within a few MD steps.
+However, if the energy is reducing continously, you are in good hands.

 1. A less drastic, controlled equilibration

-The above CONTROL file only permits a very small movement of atoms.
-To speed up the dynamics, the parameters can be changed that allows faster dynamics, yet still in a controlled condition.
-This is shown below:
+The above CONTROL file only permits very small movements of atoms.
+To speed up the dynamics, the parameters can be changed to allow faster dynamics, yet still in a controlled manner.
+The below changes to the above CONTROL file are recommended:

 Note

-There is no rule to say what is ideal rate of heating the system.
-Typically, you can increase 50.0 K every 50,000 MD steps, or in that order.
+There is no rule to say what is an ideal heating rate for the system.
+Typically, you can increase 50.0 K every 50,000 MD steps or so.

 Note

-Remember do a copy of the CONFIG file after each run to ensure the latest CONFIG file is used for the next run.
-To conitnue the simulation after changing the above mentioned values, remember to use the restart directive in the CONTROL file and increase the step value.
+Remember to make a copy of the CONFIG file after each run from its REVCON file to ensure the latest CONFIG file is used for the next run.
+To continue the simulation after changing the above-mentioned values, remember to use the restart directive in the CONTROL file and increase the time_run (step) value.

 1. Carry out a normal equilibration

-Once the configuration energy is settling down, or if your intial configuration is in a low energy state, you can carry out a normal equilibration procedure in the NVE ensemble, using the example CONTROL file shown below:
+Once the configuration energy has settled down or if your intial configuration is now in a low energy state, you can carry out a normal equilibration procedure in the NVE ensemble, using the example CONTROL files shown below:

 Hard equilibration control file.